 Additionally, Paxton said it has made improvements to Net2 to allow installers to integrate the system with thermal scanners more easily.
 This follows some organisations considering the use of thermal imaging as part of their solution for opening up businesses by detecting staff or visitors that may have raised temperatures and require health screening.

 As a Paxton installer Ecl-ips is also able to take advantage of Paxton’s webinar ‘practical considerations of how to operate safely in the workplace’ so that we can support more organisations get back to work safely and ensure their buildings are Covid secure.

-These latest software developments from Paxton follow its latest Net 2 upgrade which added functionality that made remote monitoring of sites safer and more effective than ever.
+These latest software developments from Paxton follow its other recent Net 2 upgrade which added functionality that made remote monitoring of sites safer and more effective than ever.
 By using Net2Online and the Paxton Connect app building managers can reduce the amount of physical contact required for people to access buildings, but also make remote management and the security of sites more straightforward.

 Meanwhile Avigilon has also highlighted how its access control system can be used in contact tracing if employees are found to need to isolate after showing symptoms of COVID-19.
-Its H5A CCTV cameras, meanwhile, now have additional embedded analytics to identify social distancing breaches and its facial recognition technology is able to detect when face coverings or masks are being worn.
-This could be used as part of managing a building if audible warnings are provided to those committing breaches of rules.